scionproto/scion/doc/BeaconExtensions.md

 Metrics describing the intra-AS connection between interface 22 and 23 are also included in the up segment, in the AS Entry of AS 2.
 Metrics describing the child link attached to interface 23 are included in the down segment.
-Thus the total of all extensions of the path segments thus contains information about both the inter-AS connection between AS 3 and AS 2, and the inter-AS connection between AS 2 and AS 4.
+Thus the total of all extensions of the path segments contains information about both the inter-AS connection between AS 3 and AS 2, and the inter-AS connection between AS 2 and AS 4.